Isaac Titsingh: Legacy

 Isaac Titsingh can be described as being the only philosopher employed by the VOC in its almost two hundred years existence and the most sophisticated of all VOC employees in the trading post history of the VOC in Japan (1600–1853).
 Due to his extensive private correspondence on religious as well as human topics and his endeavours in the exchanges between the outside world and his own, he can be considered as a true philosopher of the 18th century.
 Compared to the other VOC employees he was a polyglot, who spoke eight languages (Dutch, Latin, French, English, German, Portuguese, Japanese and Chinese).
 His enthusiasm to introduce the European society to Japanese customs and culture was rooted in his overall passion for Japan and everything Japanese.
 Therefore, he became a prominent figure, transmitter and interpreter in a two-way cultural, learning and knowledge exchange between the Japanese and the Europeans.
 For example, he imported Dutch books on European knowledge to Japan.
 In addition, he collected authentic source materials on Japan, which consisted of the first ever European collection on Japan, entailing printed books, manuscripts, prints, maps, city plans and coins.
 This collection was thus to form the basis of a then unique history of Japan.

-This Cabinet Titsingh, consisted hence of two-dimensional materials.
-Isaac Titsingh can as a result be seen as the founder of European Japonology.
-Within this scope and his ambitions for a friendly exchange of knowledge, he urged the VOC officials to send learned employees, who could speak Japanese to the trading post in Dejima, to better the European-Japanese relations in Dejima, which can be found in his letter of 28 August 1785.
+This Cabinet Titsingh consisted hence of two-dimensional materials.
+Isaac Titsingh can, as a result, be seen as the founder of European Japonology.
+Within this scope and his ambitions for a friendly exchange of knowledge, he urged the VOC officials to send learned employees, who could speak Japanese to the trading post in Dejima, to better the European–Japanese relations in Dejima, which can be found in his letter of 28 August 1785.

-Titsingh had also translated as one of the first Europeans Japanese verses into Latin verses, which can be found together with an essay on Japanese poetry in his collection work on Japanese customs and culture in Bijzonderheden over Japan/Illustrations of Japan.
+Titsingh had also translated—as one of the first Europeans—Japanese verses into Latin verses, which can be found together with an essay on Japanese poetry in his collection of work on Japanese customs and culture in Bijzonderheden over Japan/Illustrations of Japan.